lignumsystem/lignum-core/README.md

 # The LIGNUM System
 Welcome to The LIGNUM System.
-The *lignum-core* project consist of the following seven subprojects that implement the ubiquitous libraries and binaries in The LIGNUM System :
+The *lignum-core* project consist of the following seven subprojects that implement the ubiquitous libraries and binaries in The LIGNUM System:

 + c++adt: basic ubiquitous classes
 + Firmamanet: Standard overcast sky (SOC) implementation
 + stl-lignum: Implementatetation of the elementary tree units in The LIGNUM System
 + stl-voxelspace: VoxelSpace implementation
 + LEngine: L-system implementation
-+ XMLTree: XML representation of the LIGNUM tree
++ XMLTree: XML representation of a LIGNUM tree

+These six subprojects are used to build applications in The LIGNUM System.
+The seventh subproject is *qt-workbench*:

 + qt-workbench: The LignumWb GUI application

-These seven subprojects are used to build applications in The LIGNUM System.
+The `LignumWb` application can be used to visualize simulated trees and inspect the content of the Lignum XML file.

-### Building lignum-core with CMake
+## Building lignum-core with CMake
 The *lignum-core* repository  and its subprojects (directories) have *CMakeLists.txt* files to build *lignum-core* libraries and binaries.
 The CMake build process for Unix Makefile system is as follows: